-When Noel Fielding turned round to me and said Holy Mountain was a favourite film of his, I thought, “Cracking, let’s get the ball rolling.”
+When Noel Fielding turned round to me and said Holy Mountain [Mexican fantasy film from 1973] was a favourite film of his, I thought, “Cracking, let’s get the ball rolling.”
 The concept for the shoot, scene, and models was created, and the bed was sorted.
-What I didn’t anticipate was Noel's reaction; Grinning like a kid, and prancing around Shoreditch in his cape, he embraced the role fully.
-I don’t know if I was more chuffed that he hasn’t grown up, or that his favourite crisps are salt and vinegar flavour, or, more importantly, that this was the second interview carried out since I deleted the first sodding one.
+What I didn’t anticipate was Noel's reaction.
+Grinning like a kid, and prancing around Shoreditch in his cape, he embraced the role fully.
+I don’t know if I was more chuffed that he hasn’t grown up, or that his favourite crisps are salt & vinegar flavour, or, more importantly, that this was the second interview carried out since I deleted the first sodding one.

 Let me just reiterate that ‘Save’ and ‘Delete’ buttons are stupidly placed beside each other.
 My fingers slipped and two hours of content went walking to telephone no-man’s land.
 I turned purple as I muttered the gist of what had just happened to Noel.
 He said nothing, but got up and walked over to the table of his PR and my Editor-in-Chief.
 I swigged the dregs of my gin and accepted this was my forlorn farewell as a journalist, and that cleaning was now a good career move, or so I thought.